Shofuso Japanese House and Garden

 This “Japanese Pagoda,” as it was known, and the adjoining gardens occupied the space until the gate was destroyed in a fire in 1955.
 As devastating as this loss was, it also cleared the way for a unique Japanese garden house looking for a home.

 Shofuso (meaning “Pine Breeze Villa”) had been conceived of as part of a Museum of Modern Art exhibition called “House in the Garden.”
-Built in Nagoya in 1953 and reassembled in New York in 1954 (a gift to the U.S. from the people of Japan to celebrate post-war relations and foster cultural exchange), the house stood in MoMA’s courtyard for two years.
+Designed by the architect Junzō Yoshimura, the house was built in Nagoya in 1953 and reassembled in New York in 1954 (a gift to the Unied States from the people of Japan to celebrate postwar relations and foster cultural exchange), the house stood in MoMA’s courtyard for two years.

 After the exhibition closed, the house was relocated to the Japanese garden in Philadelphia that suddenly found itself in need of a central structure.
 The transplanted Shofuso opened to the Philadelphia public on October 19, 1958.
 In the same year, the surrounding gardens were redesigned to accommodate the new addition.

 The house is modeled on an early 17th-century temple guest house and exemplifies shoin-zukuri architecture in terms of key details and classical proportions.
 The building itself includes a tea room, bath, kitchen, and hinoki bark roof (for which special permission was required from Japan’s National Forestry Agency to harvest the cypress wood), while the gardens feature traditional elements such as a koi pond, tea garden, island, and walled courtyard garden.